GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/prometheus_exemplars/README.rst

    waiting for a random amount of time.
 #.
 The OpenTelemetry Collector which receives traces from the Flask server by OTLP and scrapes
    Prometheus metrics from the Flask server's ``/metrics`` endpoint.
 #.
-A load generating script that sends constant requests to the Flask server.
+A load generator that sends constant requests to the Flask server.

 Checking Output
 ---------------

 While running the example, you can go to `Cloud Monitoring Metrics Explorer page
 <https://console.cloud.google.com/monitoring/metrics-explorer>`_ to see the results.
 Click on
-the "Metric" dropdown, type ``my_prom_hist``, and select the metric from under "Generic Task".
-The full metric name is ``workload.googleapis.com/my_prom_hist``.
+the "Metric" dropdown, type ``my_prom_hist``, and select the metric from under "Prometheus Target".
+The full metric name is ``prometheus.googleapis.com/my_prom_hist_seconds/histogram``.

 .. image:: select_metric.png
-  :alt: Metrics explorer heatmap
+  :alt: Select the metric

 After selecting the metric, you should see something like the image below, with a heatmap showing the distribution of request durations in the Python server.